qeeqbox/octopus/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/qeeqbox/octopus/main/readme/octopus.png"></p>

-Deploy one Honeypot or multiple Honeypots with an automated bash script.
+Deploy one or multiple Honeypots with an automated bash script.
 All honeypots are regular servers (Not emulators) with dummy settings\configurations.
 And, they should log their actions into `/var/log/` folder.
 This folder is adjustable based on your needs.

 If you are interested in emulators not servers, check out the Honeypots python package (pip3 install honeypots)